evangstav/redesigned-fishstick/API-SETUP.md

 - The proxy server runs on your local machine
 - It forwards API requests to Anthropic while adding proper CORS headers
 - Your API key stays secure on your local machine
+- The proxy server also exposes `/api/data/:id` endpoints for optional cloud backups used by the app's data sync feature

 ## Solution 2: Serverless Function (Recommended for Production)